How can we self-monitor our health?

 - Illness, dexterity, ability to swallow, and memory.

-These reasons were confirmed by a study in 2020 into why older people find it difficult to manage their medications effectively.
+These reasons were confirmed by a 2020 study into why older people find it difficult to manage their medications effectively4.
 The research also indicated there is need for medication self-management observation, monitoring, and assistance by healthcare professionals.

 "Adherence starts from the consultation with the prescriber," says Kaura.
-Though with NHS GPs under pressure to keep patient consultations to 10 minutes, adequate communication is often a challenge.
+Though with NHS GPs under pressure to keep patient consultations to 10 minutes, having enough time to communicate is often a challenge.

 If you're struggling to remember to take your medications or you find yourself caught short because you've forgotten to get another prescription, try out some of these tips to get the most out of your medication.